blade-sensei/ft-internal-team/README.md

 ### Mobile layout

-Lateral espaces were added beetwen body content and screen extremes, to get a result like this:
+Lateral spaces were added beetwen body content and screen extremes, to get a result like this:

 ```| <--> | BODY | <-------> |```